 Does this sound like you?

 If you are saying yes to most of those symptoms above then you need to acknowledge that you need to give your body the time and attention that it needs to heal.
-You can start with doing some pathology testing via your GP or naturopath.
-Ensure that you get a 24 hour salivary cortisol test so that you can see just how much or how little cortisol your body is producing.
+You can start by doing some pathology testing via your GP or naturopath.
+Ensure that you get a 24-hour salivary cortisol test so that you can see just how much or how little cortisol your body is producing.

 What you do need to ensure is that you make the following lifestyle changes –

 - Eat a clean diet of whole foods

 - Practise relaxation exercises such as yoga, walking and stretching

 - Reduce the amount of intense exercise that you are doing.
 Intense cardio workouts are very stressful on the body, and anyone who is suffering from adrenal fatigue should avoid this extra stress.